Thai Peanut Curry

 Notes

-- The longer you let the Thai peanut curry simmer, the better the flavor is going to be.
-It will allow the spices to blend together and create a more robust experience.
+- For Bold Flavor: The longer I let this Thai peanut butter curry simmer, the better the flavor is going to be.
+It will allow the spices to meld together and create a more robust curry.

 Can I substitute peanut butter for the powder?
 Can’t wait to try this recipe, it looks delicious!